 Adorable house, Kathy — it looks just about perfect.
 And thank you for your question.
 This is not the answer you want to hear, but: I am very anti-replacement windows, if the windows you have a basically sound, and if you have done your homework relative to lead in the paint and how to do deal with that issue.
 My thoughts:

 - Do replacement windows make financial sense?
 From what I know: Probably not.
 During the last several winters, I did a lot of online research about home improvements and energy conservation.
 Based on what I have read, it does not make financial sense to replace solid, existing windows with new windows.
 The cost for a decent replacement window is at least $200, and that is before installation, which can cost about that much, or more, per window.
 The “payback” in terms of money you will save on your electric bill is likely just not there.
 In addition, it is not “green” to send good, existing windows to the dump and to inspire the manufacture of new windows, which requires additional carbon-intense use of resources.
 Finally, there are lots of reports of new windows failing much sooner than those old windows ever did, or will.
 For example, manufacturers that warrant their windows for 10 or 20 years?
 You have got to be kidding me!
 A window should last a hundred years, or more, if maintained.
-See this story with a link to the National Trust for Historic Preservation on replacement windows.
+See this story from the National Trust for Historic Preservation including its links at the end to more of its research.

 - Lead paint: I recently read a warning that seems to have come from National Institute of Health research — about risks of fine-particle dust from even routine opening and closing of windows painted with lead paint.
-Sorry, I cannot seem to find the NIH source document.
-But here is a press release from a window replacement company that references the new research (?
-Their link to purported research not working…).
-Meanwhile: Here is the EPA’s homepage on lead paint in houses.
-Consult with an expert!
+Here is the EPA’s homepage on lead paint in houses.
+Consult with your own properly licensed expert(s) on this important issue!
+Other issues that have come up on the blog re old windows include whether they have tempered vs. untempered glass and egress issues — again, on these issues and on any other safety and environmental issues in your old house consult with your own properly licensed professionals!
+Be Safe / Renovate Safe!

-- If after consulting with a pro relative to the lead paint issue… and if your windows are okay on that front… my recommendation then would be to “restore” the old ones and use good storms in the cooler months.
+- If after consulting with a pro relative to the lead paint issue… and if your windows are okay on that front… you may choose to “restore” the old ones and use good storms in the cooler months.

 - If you are going to spend the money — and if you are going to do it for energy efficiency — I am also very personally interested in super high-efficiency replacement windows, like those from Serious Windows.
 I believe there are a handful of other such high-efficiency brands.
 I am not sure if Consumer Reports had reviewed them yet.
 Again, I don’t think the financial payback is there, but if you have the money to throw at the problem, this might be a good thing to throw money at.